darcy1193/codeTutorial/cCodeTutorial.md

 <br>
   Unsigned data types have a range, what happens if that range is exceeded?
 This is what we call **overflow**.
 In C when an unsigned data type exceeds its maximum value it does not overflow it "wraps around".
 For example, if you take the maximum number which can be stored for some data type and add 1 to it the result would be 0.
 Add 2 and the result would be 1, etc, etc. Refer below for a more clear example.
 <br><br>
   The case of overflow in unsigned datatypes has been covered, now lets consider the case **dividing by 0**.
 In C integer division of 0/0 is said to invoke undefined behavior.
 This means there could be many different results based on your specific system.
-In some cases the result can be a nan, which is short for "Not a Number".
+In some cases results can be a nan, which is short for "Not a Number".
 Any operation performed on a nan will produce a nan.
-In C there can also be result of negative or positive infinity.
+In C there can also be some other special "values".
 We will go more into detail with these results in the IEEE Floating Point Section.
 Below is my results from division by 0 on my system.

 ```C